fiber laser

 Simplified representation of the structure of a fiber laser.

-The fiber laser consists of a doped fiber core surrounded by an outer cladding layer of optical fiber.
-The fiber core contains dopants such as rare earths, which provide the laser light with the desired wavelength.
-Energy is introduced into the fiber core by a pump source, exciting the active ions in the core.
-These excited ions then release their energy as light, creating amplified emission.
+The fiber laser consists of a doped fiber core surrounded by a cladding layer.
+The core contains dopants, often rare earth elements like ytterbium or erbium, which are responsible for generating the desired laser wavelength.
+Energy is supplied to the fiber core using a pump source, exciting the active ions.
+These then release their stored energy in the form of light, thereby amplifying the optical signal.

-The exiting laser beam from the fiber laser is then directed with the help of two mirrors, allowing it to be precisely aligned with the marking surface.
+The exiting laser beam of the fiber laser is then guided with the help of two mirrors, allowing it to be precisely aligned with the marking surface.
 The high energy density of the laser beam is due to the fact that laser light is nearly parallel light and can be optimally focused.

-A laser beam propagates at the speed of light, this means 300 km/s.
+A laser beam propagates at the speed of light, which is 299,792.458 km per second.
 The same wavelength of the wave trains also ensures that the laser beam is monochromatic.

 Which radiation source is right?

-Finding the right laser source is crucial for a precise and long-lasting marking result.
-In addition to fiber lasers, there are also CO2, UV, and green laser sources available for use.
+Finding the right laser source is crucial for a precise and permanent marking result.
+In addition to fiber lasers, CO₂, UV, and green laser sources can also be used.

 Here is an overview of laser beam sources and their suitability for specific materials: